incubyte/incubyte.github.io/content/blog/standup.md

 - What books are you reading?
 - How are you feeling?
 - Do you want to thank anyone?
+- Anything you are excited about this week?

 Photo by <a href="https://unsplash.com/@omilaev?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Igor Omilaev</a>
 on <a href="https://unsplash.com/photos/a-group-of-blue-statues-sitting-on-top-of-a-wooden-floor-thVXPlANB1U?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash"> Unsplash</a>